UpstreamData/pyasic/README.md

 If needed, this library exposes a wrapper for the miner API that can be used for advanced data gathering.

+You can see more information on basic usage of the APIs past this example in the docs [here](https://pyasic.readthedocs.io/en/latest/API/api/).

+Please see the appropriate API documentation page (pyasic docs -> Advanced -> Miner APIs -> your API type) for a link to that specific miner's API documentation page and more information.

 #### List available API commands
 ```python
 import asyncio